Buddy system: Advantages

 In adventurous or dangerous activities, where buddies are often required, the main benefit of the system is improved safety; each may be able to prevent the other from becoming a casualty or rescue the other in a crisis.

 When this system is used as part of training or the induction of newcomers to an organization, the less experienced buddy learns more quickly from close and frequent contact with the experienced buddy than when operating alone.

 Disadvantages

 The buddy system can produce an unrealistic sense of security.
-Some hazards can overwhelm two people at the same time, and since there tends to be an assumption that this will not happen, this can cause delays in necessary response.
-There may also be complacency where both persons assume that the other is more alert, aware and careful than they actually are.
-A further factor is that the system can be very inefficient, requiring the presence of a second person on jobs where one person would be adequate.
+Some hazards can overwhelm two people at the same time, and since there tends to be an assumption that this will not happen, it can cause delays in necessary response.
+The buddies may also become complacent, each assuming that the other is more alert, aware, and careful than they actually are.
+A further factor is that the system can be very inefficient, requiring the presence of a second person on jobs where one would be adequate.